Geriatrics and Senior Care: A Model for Kind and Comprehensive Care

 After-Hours and Emergency Care

 When our office is closed, a provider is on-call to answer your questions and guide you to appropriate care.
-Please call our office at (603) 448-3122.
+Please call (603) 448-3122.

 It’s a national problem and a growing challenge in the Upper Valley.
 Today in the United States, 5% of patients over 65 years old account for 39% of all Medicare spending.
 Meanwhile, right here in our backyard, nearly 33% of New Hampshire’s entire population will be older than 65 by 2030.